Like this article? Spread the word

 - Malware: Some people think that only big companies are at risk of a cyberattack, but this is not true.
 Even smaller stores risk being infected with malware or malicious code.
 If this happens to your website, you can quickly go back to a clean and functional version after an attack.

 Even if you are familiar with creating a backup for a typical website, you will still need to learn a few things about doing it for a WooCommerce store.
 A WooCommerce backup requires a little more information.
 It adds a custom table to the website database to house all the information regarding tax rates, shipping details, transactions, and orders.

-Most traditional backup options do not incorporate this extra table of information, so they may not completely backup all your information.
-That is why it is important to find a specialized backup system for WooCommerce stores.
+Most traditional backup options do not incorporate this extra table of information, so they may not completely back up all your data.
+That is why finding a specialized backup system for WooCommerce stores is important.

-It is also important to use a specialized backup for a WooCommerce store because there is so much activity on your website.
+Using a specialized backup for a WooCommerce store is also important because there is so much activity on your website.
 If you are only backing up every hour, you could still lose a lot of information in the event of a crash.
-WooCommerce backups use real-time backup solutions to keep this loss of information from happening.
+WooCommerce backups use real-time backup solutions to keep this loss of data from happening.

-There are a few different options when it comes to backing up your WooCommerce store.
+There are a few different options for backing up your WooCommerce store.
 Each has benefits and drawbacks, so make sure you understand the options to choose your website’s best one.

 - Manual: The process for a manual backup is pretty easy but also comes with some risks.
 If you make a small error, you could lose a lot of data.
 It can also be time-consuming, depending on how much information you have.
-It is also not feasible to use this as your primary backup method because it doesn’t happen real-time.
+Using this as your primary backup method is also not feasible because it doesn’t happen in real-time.